fkr4eng/stafo/data/formalized_statements0.md

         - AND
             - arg1 has the property 'false'
             - 'truth'(arg1) = 0
+- // The following operator is not defined in the snippet.
+However, it is necessary to correctly express the next equation.
+- There is a binary operator: 'plus_mod2'
+- 'plus_mod2' has the verbal description "addition in the sense of modulo-2 arithmetic".
 - There is an equation:
     - full source code: `$\truth(\mbox{not }A) = \truth(A)+1$`
     - source code of left hand side: `$\truth(\mbox{not }A)$`
     - source code of right hand side: `$\truth(A)+1$`
-    - formalized left hand side:
+    - formalized left hand side: 'truth'('not'(A))
+    - formalized right hand side: 'plus_mod2'('truth'(A), 1)

-        - 'truth'('not'(A))
+- // snippet(47)
+- There is an equation:
+    - formalized left hand side: 'plus_mod2'(0, 0)
+    - formalized right hand side: 0
+- There is an equation:
+    - formalized left hand side: 'plus_mod2'(1, 0)
+    - formalized right hand side: 1
+- There is an equation:
+    - formalized left hand side: 'plus_mod2'(0, 1)
-    - formalized right hand side:
+    - formalized right hand side: 1
+- There is an equation:
-        - '+'('truth'(A), 1)
+    - formalized left hand side: 'plus_mod2'(1, 1)
-- // explanation: It is not stated explicitly that '+' on the right hand side means addition in the sense of modulo-2 arithmetic.
-However, this can be taken from the context (looking at the next snippet).
+    - formalized right hand side: 0